 A: The number of items in any given array can change depending on the source of the data.
 The best practice for customers is to code for N responses instead of a fixed number.

-A: Extended Match supports all the Direct+ Data Products that are currently available.
+A: Extended Match supports all the Direct+ Standard Data Blocks and Data Products that are currently available.
 For details on the products and their attributes, please refer to the documentation:

 A: Multi-Process returns only one result, the best candidate, and if service=extmatch, appends the data product provided in the input.

 A: Direct+ provides an alternate option to custom products called "Data Blocks".
 Data Blocks is a logical grouping of predefined data elements arranged based on a Data Topic.
 "Data Levels" are segmented views of the data blocks to address specific customer content requirements.
 "Stacking" or combining various blocks together will address specific customer use cases across domains.
 Customers can request data levels across deliverables (API/File/Monitoring).